-Previous Chapter: Born of the Spirit
+Previous Chapter: Flesh and Spirit

 just as sin came into the world through one man, and death through sin, and so death spread to all men because all sinned

 Unfortunately for all, from the very first of mankind to walk, their sin would transpire to become the sin of all mankind’s as well.
 By the narrative of Christianity, this would then explain how we came to be, sold under sin, captives to our faulty and often irrational mortal passions.
 Through a curse of God spoken into existence because of ancestral ties to rebellion against Him, our first birth into the world includes being made a prisoner to the flesh and married to the death of the flesh.

 but I am of the flesh, sold under sin

 Where a living creature requires the breath of God, it is sufficient to consider ourselves, when live wholeheartedly against this breath, as spiritually dead.
 As then we see, because of the fall of man, the life without death meant for mankind was expunged, and humanity became set to live a short while being fully dependent upon the passions of his destructive flesh-born desires.
 Nonetheless, God was not satisfied with the state of His creation.